-Once you’re ready, you can invite up to 2,000 users who do not need to be part of your development organization to beta test an app that you intend for public release on the App Store.
-Apps made available to external testers require a Beta App Review and must comply with the full App Store Review Guidelines before testing can begin.
-A review is required for new versions of your app that contain significant changes.
-Up to 100 apps can be tested at a time, internally or externally.
+Once you’re ready, you can invite up to 2,000 external testers who do not need to be part of your team to beta test an app that you intend for public release on the App Store.
+You can organize external testers into custom groups and share different builds with each group, depending on which features you want them to test.
+Before external testing can begin, the app must pass Beta App Review to make sure it complies with the full App Store Review Guidelines.
+Only the first build for the beta version requires a full review.

 Download on the App Store